For teaching courses of any kind as well as all other University events, the 3G rule is no longer mandatory.

 - Contact persons for dealing with conflicts

-I am newly enrolled for the summer semester 2020.
+I am newly enrolled.
 How do I get my account set up and my new chip card (student ID card)?

 Updated: 5 October 2020